 Note that we run all solvers with their default options, with some exceptions – see full details on our Methodology page.
-We also gather information such as the number of variables and constraints for each problem instance, along with information about the scenario being modelled by each problem, this along with download links to each problem can be found on our Benchmark Set page.
+For each problem, we also gather information such as the number of variables and constraints along with information about the scenario being modelled.
+This along with download links to each problem can be found on our Benchmark Set page.

 How good is each solver, and for what cases?

-The overall summary of our results is shown in the plot below, which shows the runtime of each solver, relative to the fastest solver, on each subset of our benchmark set.
+To find out how good each solver is overall, we plot below the average (SGM) runtime of each solver, relative to the fastest solver, on all the LP and MILP problems in our benchmark set.
 A problem on which a solver timed out or errored is assumed to have a runtime equal to the timeout with which it was run.
 (More details, and other ways to handle time outs and errors, can be found on our main dashboard).
-We split our set of problems by problem size and also categorize certain problems as realistic if they arise from, or have similar model features as, models used in real-world energy planning studies.
+We group our set of problems according to problem size and also categorize certain problems as realistic if they arise from, or have similar model features as, models used in real-world energy planning studies.
 Hovering over any bar on the plot above will show you the average runtime of that solver on the subset of benchmarks, along with the percentage of benchmarks it could solve in the time limit.

 Runtime relative to fastest solver